OfficeDev/office-scripts-docs/docs/resources/scenarios/punch-clock.md

      * It is intended to be used with a Script Button.
      */
     function main(workbook: ExcelScript.Workbook) {
-      // Get the first table in the timeSheet. const timeSheet = workbook.getWorksheet("MyTimeSheet");
+      // Get the first table in the timesheet. const timeSheet = workbook.getWorksheet("MyTimeSheet");
       const timeTable = timeSheet.getTables()[0];

       // Get the appropriate table columns.
-      const clockInColumn = timeTable.getColumnByName("Clock in");
+      const clockInColumn = timeTable.getColumnByName("Clock In");
       const clockOutColumn = timeTable.getColumnByName("Clock Out");
       const durationColumn = timeTable.getColumnByName("Duration");

-      // Get the last rows for the clock in and out columns. let clockInLastRow = clockInColumn.getRangeBetweenHeaderAndTotal().getLastRow();
+      // Get the last rows for the Clock In and Clock Out columns. let clockInLastRow = clockInColumn.getRangeBetweenHeaderAndTotal().getLastRow();
       let clockOutLastRow = clockOutColumn.getRangeBetweenHeaderAndTotal().getLastRow();